North Cornwall · TR7 · Cornwall Council Central

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Newquay, that work is shaped by the place itself — Newquay is the principal north coast town and Cornwall's surfing capital, with seven beaches, a Victorian seaside core and a substantial twentieth-century holiday and residential expansion, with a building stock that leans toward Victorian and Edwardian guesthouses and 1930s seafront flats.
+Working in Newquay means starting from the TR7 context — Newquay is the principal north coast town and Cornwall's surfing capital, with seven beaches, a Victorian seaside core and a substantial twentieth-century holiday and residential expansion, with a building stock that leans toward surf-oriented architect builds at Pentire and 1930s seafront flats.

 • Conservation Area